prisma/prisma1/docs/1.13/03-Tutorials2/06-Deploy-Prisma-Servers/05-AWS-Fargate.md

 After those selections, the CLI creates a new directory called `my-prisma-service` with your project files.

-Before deploying your service with `prisma deploy`, you need to ensure the Prisma CLI is authorized to access your Prisma server.
+Before deploying your service with `prisma1 deploy`, you need to ensure the Prisma CLI is authorized to access your Prisma server.
 To do so, you need to set the `PRISMA_MANAGEMENT_API_SECRET` environment variable in your shell.
 The CLI will read this environment variable and generate a JWT based on it which it uses to authenticate against the server.

 <Instruction>